csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_02_Parkinsons.md

 - Dopamine loss drives the motor symptoms of PD.

 ### **What We Don’t Know**
 - What triggers alpha-synuclein aggregation?
 Is it a cause or a consequence of PD?
+Is it that the protein starts to get misfolded and that causes the neurons to stop dying?
+Or is that other things cause the neurons to start dying and that then leads to the protein issues, etc.
 - Why does PD pathology spread to other regions beyond the substantia nigra (e.g., brainstem, cortex)?

 ---